 Benefits to Buy-In

 Dedicated Research Compute.
-Research groups can 'Buy-In' (add resources such as processors, memory, storage, etc.) to the base HPC systems as funding becomes available.
+Research groups can 'Buy-In' (add resources such as processors, memory, etc.) to the base HPC systems as funding becomes available.
 Researchers receive 100% of the CPU*hour time their purchases create as a monthly high-priority allocation.
-This is the highest priority queue on the HPC systems.
+This time receives the highest priority queue on the HPC systems.

 Quality Environment.
 The Buy-In option allows research groups to take advantage of the central machine room space that is designed for maintaining high performance computing resources.
 The UITS Research Technologies group physically maintains the purchased nodes, applies updates and patches, monitors the systems for performance and security, and manages software.
 Additionally, Research Technologies staff is available for research support and questions through firstname.lastname@example.org.
 In short, essentially all costs associated with maintaining compute resources are covered by UITS rather than individual researchers.

 Flexible Capacity.
 Buy-In research group members also benefit from their resources being integrated into a larger computing resource.
 This means the buy-in resources can be used in conjunction with the free allocation and resources provided to address computational projects that would be beyond the capacity of a group running an independent system alone.